syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Tables/Insert-empty-table).

-N> For more information on creating tables using DocIO, refer to online documentation link:[Working with Tables](/file-formats/docio/working-with-tables)
+N> For more information on creating tables using DocIO, refer to online documentation link: [Working with Tables](/file-formats/docio/working-with-tables)

 ### Comments